Cubbarooney/DISNEY/README.md

 Uses recursion to determine the paths a hopping bunny could take to go N distance.

+I did create an alternate version which uses loops, but it is MUCH slower.
+(And far less readible.)
+I will be removing in a future commit.

 Usage:
 ```
 python BunnyHopper.py N